Getting to know: Oklahoma State basketball

 MEET THE COACH

-The Cowboys are coached by Mike Boynton, who is 31-33 in his second season as a head coach with both at Oklahoma State.
+The Cowboys are coached by Mike Boyton, who is 43-44 in his third season at OSU and third as a head coach.